youuwang/ice-lens-model/README.md

 ## Compilation of source codes

 The CmakeLists files have been well prepared.
 To compile, you need to have cmake with a version 3.1 at least.
-First, create a build folder in the repository (i.e., ice_model_project_monotonic or ice_model_project_cycles) and type the following commands in the terminal:
+First, create a build folder in the repository (i.e., ice_model_project_monotonic) and type the following commands in the terminal:

 ```
 cd build